Nero7991/ghost-specialized-ps-userspace/README.md

 machine and you wish to schedule ghOSt tasks on all cores, then pass `0-7` to `--ghost_cpus`.

-To run the CFS scheduler with unfair preemption, build the cfs_scheduler
+To use the CFS scheduler with unfair preemption, first build the cfs_scheduler using

 ```
 bazel build -c opt agent_cfs